Eugleo/magic-racket/README.md

 ### Macro Stepper

-- `Racket: Open macro stepper of line or selection as a syntax`
+- `Racket: Open line or selection in macro stepper`
   - For selected syntax, open a macro stepper for it.
 Available by using the shortcut <kbd>Alt+Shift+Enter</kbd>

 You can set the names of the REPLs and output terminals in the settings.